-Government support for health research outlined in four key documents:
+Government support for health research outlined in key documents:

-Further support has been shown for Dementia and Dementia Research through the Prime Minister’s Challenge on Dementia 2020 publication.
+Support has been shown for Dementia and Dementia Research through the Prime Minister’s Challenge on Dementia 2020 publication.
 In support for Join Dementia Research, the Department of Health sets the following objectives:

-The Government’s Mandate to the NHS 2016/17 highlights the importance of research as a key deliverable for the NHS, and also support for delivery of the Prime Ministers Challenge on Dementia 2020.
+The Government’s Mandate to the NHS 2017/18 highlights the importance of research as a key deliverable for the NHS, and also support for delivery of the Prime Minister’s Challenge on Dementia 2020.

 The NHS Constitution published in July 2015, commits the NHS to informing patients about research studies which they may be eligible to participate in.

 The Health and Social Care Act received Royal Assent in March 2012.
 It places unprecedented duties and powers to promote and support research on the Secretary of State and NHS Bodies.

 In NHS England’s ‘Dementia: Good Care Planning’ document, published in February 2017, Join Dementia Research is mentioned in the ‘Core elements of a care plan’ section, asking if the person living with dementia and their carer(s) have been offered the chance/support to register with the service and /or participate in local research projects.